-The xxxx-Accommodation Needs Assessment (2017)study completed by xxxx-in 2017 identifies a need for xxxx-63 residential moorings.
-This figure needs to be interpreted with some caution as it is based on limited interviews with boat dwellers and is based on anecdotal estimates rather than a comprehensive count or survey of the numbers of people who live on boats.
+The xxxx study completed by xxxx in 2017 identifies a need for xxxx residential moorings.
+This figure needs to be interpreted with some caution as it is based on limited interviews with boat dwellers and is based on anecdotal estimates rather than a count or survey of the numbers of people who live on boats.

-Furthermore, tThe study does statealso indicates that those living on boats do so by from choice rather than from an ethnic background and indeed its findings indicate that most are single people or childless couples.
+Furthermore, the study does state that those living on boats do so by choice rather than from an ethnic background and indeed its findings indicate that most are single people or childless couples.